-While this approach, disparagingly called ‘cookbook’, is generally effective for having students learn basic procedures, it has been shown to be less effective for developing conceptual understanding and reasoning skills.
+This approach, disparagingly called ‘cookbook’, is generally effective for having students learn basic procedures.
+However it has been shown to be less effective for developing conceptual understanding and reasoning skills.
 More effective approaches include providing students with only:

 - a concept or issue to be explored, requiring them to set an appropriate problem, develop a procedure and analysis (discovery-based).

-For example, a discovery-based lab assignment from M. Gindy & G. Tsiatas, University of Rhode Island gives the following instruction to students:
+M. Gindy & G. Tsiatas, from the University of Rhode Island, give the following lab assignment to their students: